EthanDarling8/Sunridge-Ethan/README.md

 - [ ] Preserve myAlbums value when deleting an album.
 - [ ] MyAlbums and other values might be better preserved as cookies rather than in the URL.
 Although, it is better to have selected album in the URL for bookmarking / sharing a link to that album.
 Cannot link to cookies.
 - [ ] Deleting a photo or album refreshes the entire page, clearing all selections.
 Need to preserve user selections.

-### Board Member:
-- [ ] Create Position Table
-- [ ] Placeholders for unfilled Board positions
-- [ ] Tie Position table to Board Members and Owners
-- [ ] When deleting a Board Member, the position should stay on the Board Member page but say that it is unfilled.

-### Forms:
-- [ ] Change into something dynamic like Google Forms

-### Key History:
-- [ ] Allow the mass creation of keys
-- [ ] Seperate key creation and assignment
-- [ ] Put in a missing key field